bharagha/eas-fork/manufacturing-ai-suite/industrial-edge-insights-vision/apps/weld-porosity/docs/user-guide/get-started.md

 ## Set up the application

 The following instructions assume Docker engine is correctly set up in the host system.
-If you don't have docker, follow the [installation guide for docker engine](https://docs.docker.com/engine/install/ubuntu/) at docker.com.
+If not, follow the [installation guide for docker engine](https://docs.docker.com/engine/install/ubuntu/) at docker.com.

 1. Clone the **edge-ai-suites** repository and change into industrial-edge-insights-vision directory.
 The directory contains the utility scripts required in the instructions that follows.